-- a contract with a client has been identified; - the performance obligations in the contract have been identified; - the fee or other transaction price has been determined; - · the fee or other transaction price has been allocated to each performance obligation in the contract; and - the Company has satisfied the applicable performance obligation.
+- a contract with a client has been identified; - the performance obligations in the contract have been identified; - the fee or other transaction price has been determined; - the fee or other transaction price has been allocated to each performance obligation in the contract; and - the Company has satisfied the applicable performance obligation.

 The Company earns performance-based incentive fees on various investment products, including traditional products and alternative investment funds such as hedge funds and private equity funds.
 See "Financial Statement Overview" for a description of our revenue recognition policies on such fees.
 If, in Lazard's judgment, collection of a fee is not probable, Lazard will not recognize revenue until the uncertainty is removed.
 We maintain an allowance for doubtful accounts to provide coverage for estimated losses from our receivables.
-We determine the adequacy of the allowance by estimating the probability of loss based on our analysis of the client's creditworthiness and specifically reserve against exposures where we determine the receivables are impaired, which may include situations where a fee is in dispute or litigation has commenced.
+We determine the adequacy of the allowance under CECL by (i) applying a bad debt charge-off rate based on historical charge-off experience; (ii) estimating the probability of loss based on our analysis of the client's creditworthiness and specifically reserve against exposures where we determine the receivables are impaired, which may include situations where a fee is in dispute or litigation has commenced; and (iii) performing qualitative assessments to monitor economic risks that may require additional adjustments.

-With respect to fees receivable from Financial Advisory activities, such receivables are generally deemed past due when they are outstanding 60 days from the date of invoice.
-However, some Financial Advisory transactions include specific contractual payment terms that may vary from one month to four years (as is the case for our Private Capital Advisory fees) following the invoice date or may be subject to court approval (as is the case with restructuring assignments that include bankruptcy proceedings).
+With respect to fees receivable from Financial Advisory activities, such receivables are generally deemed past due when they are outstanding 60 days from the date of invoice, except for certain transactions that include specific contractual payment terms which may vary from one month to four years following the invoice date (as is the case for Private Capital Advisory fees) or may be subject to court approval (as is the case with Restructuring activities that include bankruptcy proceedings).
 In such cases, receivables are deemed past due when payment is not received by the agreed-upon contractual date or the court approval date, respectively.
-Financial Advisory fee receivables past due in excess of 180 days are fully provided for unless there is evidence that the balance is collectible.
-Asset Management fees are deemed past due and fully provided for when such receivables are outstanding 12 months after the invoice date.
-Notwithstanding our policy for receivables past due, we specifically reserve against exposures relating to Financial Advisory and Asset Management fees where we determine receivables are impaired.
+Financial Advisory fee receivables past due, from the date of the invoice or specific contractual payment terms, in excess of 180 days are fully provided for unless there is evidence that the balance is collectible.
+Notwithstanding our policy for receivables past due, any receivables that we determine are impaired result in specific reserves against such exposures.
+Asset Management fees are fully provided for when such receivables are outstanding 12 months after the invoice date.
+In addition, the Company specifically reserves against exposures relating to Asset Management fees where we determine receivables are impaired prior to being outstanding for 12 months.